frankhale/toby/README.md

 A Toby deployment would ship the regular Node.exe and Node.dll files along side the source code.
-We know NW.js and Electron ship with Node embedded but shipping Node as an external resource allows us to run Toby in a regular Node process and unencumbered by NW.js / Electron specific compiling requirements for any potential native Node modules we may want to use in the future.
+We know NW.js and Electron ship with Node embedded but shipping Node as an external resource allows us to run Toby's server in a regular Node process and unencumbered by NW.js / Electron specific compiling requirements for any potential native Node modules we may want to use in the future.
 The only native Node module being at the moment is SQLite3.

 Having Toby behind an Express app makes it fairly trivial to deploy to NW.js, Electron and support a regular web browser.
-You need a fairly minimal set of supporting files to bootstrap the app in those environments.

 Toby is meant as a personal application running on a personal computer and it's web API is not password protected in any way and there has been no attempt to